 A landing page is a great way to drive traffic, improve your SEO and build your brand.
-It can also form part of an effective PPC strategy.
+It can also be part of an effective PPC strategy.
 Approximately 68% of B2B businesses use landing pages to generate leads for future conversion.
 Fortunately for you, 44% of these clicks are directed toward home pages, which, as we’ll discuss, is not a good strategy.
-Landing pages lead customers to a specific product, service or offer and encourage them to take action.
+Landing pages lead customers to a specific product, service, or offer and encourage them to take action.
 This is your opportunity to create conversions and build your customer base.

 If landing pages are so important, why isn’t every business using them?
-Well, there is a misconception that they are hard to create and maintain.
+There is a misconception that they are hard to create and maintain.
 Fortunately, that simply isn’t true.
 Building an effective landing page is less about flashiness and more about getting the consumer what they’re after.

 What Makes a Good Landing Page?